-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of SIFMA Foundation for Investor Education (FIE), Inc. as of October 31, 2016 and 2015, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of SIFMA Foundation for Investor Education (FIE), Inc. as of October 31, 2017 and 2016, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.